maliMirkec/personal-website/site/articles/2020-lookback.md

 sections2:
   - type: banner-beta
     banner: newsletter
+series: Lookbacks
 ---

 Another year is over, and it is time for the annual lookback.

 <!-- more -->

-_If you want to read articles from the last couple of years, see the following_:

-* [2018 lookback]
-* [2019 lookback]
+{% note %}

-_Note: this article is written from a technology perspective, meaning that I wrote about technologies and tools used last year._
+_This article is written from a technology perspective, meaning that I wrote about technologies and tools used last year._
+{% endnote %}

 ## Static Site Generators (SSG)